Kasheftin/formula-parser/README.md

-# Formula parser in JavaScript/Vue/React
+# Formula Parser in JavaScript/Vue/React

 This work is the continuation/rethink of [this great article](https://andrewstevens.dev/posts/formula-parser-in-javascript/) written by Andrew Stevens.
 It's based on the source code of [CodeMirror](https://codemirror.net/) and [Marked.JS](https://marked.js.org/).